Silesian Regional Party: Ideology

 The main political aim of the party is to "transform the Polish state into a regional state, with a significant proportion of legislative and financial powers transferred to regional authorities".
 The party offers an expansive program of investment called Śródmieście+ that aims at renovating Silesian cities, extensive urban greening and other environmental measures, while also decentralising and extending social welfare in Silesia.
 The SPR also wants to reorganise and decentralise the state bureaucracy in Poland, relocating most of the state institutions away from Warsaw.
+The party's main objectives are listed as "broadening and strengthening self-government by transferring certain legislative powers to the regions and decentralizing financing; creating optimal conditions for preserving and protecting the identity of Silesians; protection of Silesian cultural heritage; improving the quality of Silesian life; and raising the level of education in the region".

 The Silesian Regional Party proposes a catalogue of social programs that would be financed by gradual decentralization of the Polish state, where regional governments would be given at least 3% of their region's tax revenue.
 According to the party, this revenue should then be spend on education and healthcare, with the focus on extending the accessibility of these institutions in the poorest areas.
 Other economical goals of the party is the development of rail transport, environmental programs to curb smog, urban greening of Silesian cities, and the revitalisation of brownfield lands (degrades areas).

-The party is placed left of centre on the political spectrum; Dziennik Zachodni noted the party's to feminism and the fact that the party leader, Ilona Kanclerz, attended an academy of gender studies.
+The party is placed left of centre on the political spectrum; Dziennik Zachodni noted the party's connection to feminism and the fact that the party leader, Ilona Kanclerz, attended an academy of gender studies.
 The party's focus on secularism and cultural innovation was also noted.
 In the 2019 European Parliament election in Poland, the party endorsed Łukasz Kohut, who was a member of the New Left coalition at the time.